usnistgov/FIPS201/_FIPS201/introduction.md

 authentication mechanism, but it **MAY** still be used in conjunction with other authentication mechanisms.

 In the case of deprecated features on PIV Cards such as the magnetic stripe ([Section 4.1.4.4](frontend.md#s-4-1-4-4)), existing PIV Card stock with the deprecated features remain valid.
-However, future PIV Card stock aquisitions **SHOULD** exclude the deprecated features.
+However, future PIV Card stock acquisitions **SHOULD** exclude the deprecated features.

 [^CHUID]: The CHUID data element has not been removed and continues to be mandatory.